firesim/firesim/docs/MIDAS/Overview.rst

 Why FPGA-Accelerated Simulation
 -------------------------------

-Decoupling the host and target clock enables:
+The host-decoupling used FPGA-accelerated simulators enables:

 #. **Providing simulation determinism.**
-   Debugging on an FPGA is instrinsically difficult.
-MIDAS creates a closed simulation deterministic simulation environment such that bugs in the target can be reproduced despite timing-differences (eg. DRAM refresh, PCI-E transport latency) in the underlying host.
+   MIDAS creates a closed simulation environment such that bugs in the target can be reproduced despite timing-differences (eg. DRAM refresh, PCI-E transport latency) in the underlying host.
+   The simulators for the same target can be generated for different host-FPGAs but will maintain the same target behavior.

 #. **FPGA-host optimizations.**
-   Structures in ASIC RTL, that map poorly to FPGA logic can be replaced with models that maintain the same target-RTL behavior, but take more host-cycle to save resources. eg. Simulating a multi-ported register file with a dual-ported BRAM.
+   Structures in ASIC RTL that map poorly to FPGA logic can be replaced with models that preserve the target RTL's behavior, but take more host cycles to save resources. eg. A 5R, 3W-ported register file with a dual-ported BRAM over 4 cycles.

 #. **Distributed simulation & SW co-simulation.**
-   Since models are decoupled from host-time, it becomes much easier to host components of the simulator on multiple FPGAs, and on host-CPU, while still preserving simulation determinism.
+   Since models are decoupled from host time, it becomes much easier to host components of the simulator on multiple FPGAs, and on a host-CPU, while still preserving simulation determinism.
+This feature serves as the basis for building cycle-accurate scale-out systems with FireSim.

 #. **FPGA-hosted timing-faithful models of I/O devices.**
    Most simple FPGA-prototypes use FPGA-attached DRAM to model the target's DRAM memory system.
-If the available memory system does not match that of the target, the target's simulated performance will be uncharacteristically fast or slow.
+If the available memory system does not match that of the target, the target's simulated performance will be artificially fast or slow.
 Host-decoupling permits writing detailed timing models that provide host-independent, deterministic timing of the target's memory system, while still use FPGA-host resources like DRAM as a functional store.